pakiZBRG/hh-template/README.md

 Basic Hardhat template for building extensive smart contracts with frontend.
+You can test your contracts locally and on testnets (Goerli and Mumbai).
 It supports Goerli and Mumbai test networks.

 # Hardhat Setup
 - [Setup environment variables](#setup-environment-variables)